A few simple steps will help these lambs, and their mothers, get through weaning with a minimum of stress.

 When weaning, producers should prepare the ewes several days prior to the planned weaning date.
 Start by removing any grain from the diet of the ewes.
 And, switch to a lower quality hay.
 This abrupt drop in protein and energy levels will cause the ewe to decrease milk production.
 Some producers will also limit water for 24 hours after weaning, but ewes that are weaned from 60 day old lambs or older don't necessarily need water withheld unless they are heavy milkers.
 Be careful of limiting water during hot weather!

-Lambs should have all their vaccinations prior to lambing.
+Lambs should have all their vaccinations prior to weaning.
 They should receive their first vaccination shot within the first month after they are born.
 A booster vaccination should be given three to four weeks later.
 Deworming, castration and tagging should also be completed well ahead of weaning as all these practices cause additional stress to the lambs at weaning.
 If unable to perform these tasks prior to weaning, producers should wait until several weeks after weaning when lambs are well adjusted to living without their mothers.
 Watch lambs closely for any signs of health problems for several weeks after weaning.
 This includes health problems such as pneumonia, scours, and coccidiosis.

 To decrease stress to the lambs, move the ewes to another location rather than move the lambs.
 The lambs should remain in the pen where they were raised because they are familiar with the surroundings and know where to find feed and water.
 This results in less decrease in feed and water consumption and thus less weight loss in the lambs in the first few days after weaning.

 Ewes should remain on the lower quality hay until their udders begin to shrink and dry off.
 For the first few days after weaning, be sure to look for any signs of exceptional swelling or redness.
-This can be a sign that mastitis is present and will need treated.
+This can be a sign that mastitis is present and will need to be treated.
 If a ewe is very uncomfortable, some milk can be removed from the udder to lessen the pressure.
 Never remove all the milk as this will continue to stimulate milk production.

 Some simple steps prior to weaning can greatly reduce the stress for both ewes and lambs.
 And, this can result is less hearing aggravation for the shepherd and better weight gains in the lambs.